membermatters/MemberMatters/frontend/README.md

 Take note of the IP and port.
 In this case, open your favourite browser and go to `http://127.0.0.1:8080/`.
 You should be presented with the home page of the web app.
 Assuming you loaded the database fixtures in the backend, you can login with the username "default@example.com" and password
 "MemberMatters!".
 You should create a new account, then use the default account to give your new account admin rights.
-You should change the password of the default admin account or remove it.
+You can do so using the Django admin page for the `user` model which can be accessed at http://localhost:8080/admin/profile/user/.
+Make sure to select "super user", "staff", and "admin" for your new account.
+You should change the password of the default admin account or remove it once you've setup your new account.

 ### Lint the files
 ```bash